 Purdue University - Main Campus is a wonderful decision for individuals interested in an Agricultural Engineering major.
 Grads of the ae program state that they receive average early career earnings of ae and mid-career earnings of $88,280.
 Located in West Lafayette, Indiana, delivers a dependable, suburban environment for young people.

 Graduates from Purdue University - Main Campus are generally succeeding in their jobs as they're less prone to go into default on their loans compared to those of other colleges.This school does not require first-year students to live on-campus.
-Ever wish schools were graded with a report card?
-Now they are.
-Have a look at Purdue University - Main Campus' scorecard.
+For details, read the college scorecard.

 South Dakota State University is among your best bets if you want to study Agricultural Engineering.
 Brookings, South Dakota gives a stylish small-town setting for young people to study in.

 Graded #1,247 in the United States for overall value, we might have predicted this university's superb educational programs to be more expensive.Don't be concerned about affording South Dakota State University; 59.0% of their students get some form of financial aid.
-Where is South Dakota State University doing the best?
-Take a look at all the school's rankings.
+Learn more and discover just how South Dakota State University ranks in other categories.